Best Hikes in Big Bear, CA: 11 Awesome Hiking Trails

 11. Pacific Crest Trail

-The last Big Bear trail on our list is arguably the most famous.
-The Pacific Crest Trail is an iconic once-in-a-lifetime trek that stretches 2,650 miles from Mexico to Canada.
-Approximately 40 miles of this famous hike run through Big Bear Lake and the surrounding San Bernardino National Forest.
+The final Big Bear trail on our list is undeniably the most renowned.
+The Pacific Crest Trail is an iconic, once-in-a-lifetime journey spanning 2,650 miles from Mexico to Canada.
+About 40 miles of this celebrated hike traverse Big Bear Lake and the encompassing San Bernardino National Forest.

 There is no trailhead or starting point to this one, as you can intersect with the Pacific Crest Trail directly from the end of the Cougar Cougar Crest Trail.
 You’ll begin at the northern ridge of Bertha Peak and wind your way down to Holcomb Creek.
 It’s nigh-on impossible to complete this in one day, but there are lots of entrance and exit points to help you break up the journey.